tatsuya6502/docker-pkgbuild/README.md

 ## Tags and Pre-installed Packages

+This branch contains the Dockerfile for **centos7** tag.
+It has following packages installed.

+**centos7**

+- asciidoc
+- curl
+- git
+- make (Gnu Make)
+- python2-devel
+- rpm-build
+- sudo

-See the top-level README.md in
+For other image tags, see the top-level README.md in [each branch](https://github.com/tatsuya6502/docker-pkgbuilder/branches).
-[each branch](https://github.com/tatsuya6502/docker-pkgbuilder/branches).